mercadopago/cart-woocommerce/README.md

 	* Colombia: https://www.mercadopago.com/mco/herramientas/aplicaciones
 	* Mexico: https://www.mercadopago.com/mlm/herramientas/aplicaciones
 	* Venezuela: https://www.mercadopago.com/mlv/herramientas/aplicaciones
+2. Depending on the country of your account, you will have the

 2. General configurations. <br />
 	* **URL de Notificações Instantâneas de Pagamento (IPN)**: The highlighted URL is where you will get notified about payment updates;